 Health considerations when bottle-feeding

-If you decide not to breastfeed, or are unable to breastfeed, commercial iron-fortified formulas can give your baby the nutrition he or she needs.
+If you decide not to breastfeed, or you are unable to breastfeed, commercial iron-fortified formulas can give your baby the nutrition they need.
 Infant formulas have the right amounts of protein, calories, fat, vitamins, and minerals for growth.
 However, formula doesn't contain the immune factors that are in breastmilk.
-The immune factors in breastmilk help prevent infections and other health conditions throughout a baby's Infants who take enough iron-fortified infant formula usually don’t need vitamin and and mineral supplements.
+The immune factors in breastmilk help prevent infections and other health conditions throughout a baby's life.
+Infants who take enough iron-fortified infant formula usually don’t need vitamin and and mineral supplements.
 However, the American Academy of Pediatrics recommends vitamin D supplementation for all babies drinking formula until they are drinking at least 32 ounces a day.
 Fluoride supplements are recommended for babies whose primary water supply is not fluoridated.
 Check with your baby's healthcare provider about vitamin vitamin D and fluoride supplements.